'The high and the wild places': Where Canmore's Anna Smith lived and died

-"The beauty of those places, and how blessed we are, that that's a part of our lives, that we can reach out and access that — I think that's fantastic," she said in a June 2015 interview, in response to a simple question.
+"The beauty of those places, and how blessed we are, that that's a part of our lives, that we can reach out and access that — I think that's fantastic," she said in a June 2015 interview with Accidental Productions, an adventure-film making company, in response to a simple question.

 Her first experience, she admits, was uninspiring.
 It was indoors.
 No ropes.
 No mountains.
 Just clinging to chunks of plastic bolted into plywood a few metres above a mat.

 But once she got a taste of the raw alpine world that climbing can open up, she knew: "This is what I want to do."